mnavjeev/portmanteau/README.md

    -- Verifying Uniform Entropy Bound for Bracketing Numbers

 Delta Method and Applications to Statistics:
-   -- Multiplier Central Limit Theorems
+   -- Multiplier Central Limit Theorems.

 **TO BE COVERED**.
 Delta Method and Applications to Statistics.